deepjs/deepjs/DOCS/ocm.md

 ```
 ## OCM deeply in layers.

-You could place OCM objects at any level of your objects and use deepjs tools on it without woring.
+You could place OCM objects at any level of your objects and use deepjs tools on it without worring.
 ```javascript
 var a = {
 	myProperty:{
 		myValue:deep.ocm({ "public":"hello.", "user":"hello John." })